meilisearch/documentation/reference/features/security.md

 ::::

 ::: danger
-We strongly advise against deactivating MeiliSearch's key-based security in publicly-accessible instances.
+We strongly advise against deactivating key-based security for any MeiliSearch instances used in production or containing sensitive information.
 :::